gmmatt/torgeternity/Readme.md

 while managing game systems.

 v.
 2.0.4
-- Improved detection of defenses that are automatically detected for enhanced attacks.
+- Improved detection of defenses that are automatically set for enhanced attacks.
+- Corrected issue where concealment modifier is not detected.

 v.
 2.0.3
 - Updated fr.json (thanks VieuxTroll!).